OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/active-directory/develop/active-directory-devquickstarts-webapi-nodejs.md

     return next();
 }

-/// Simple returns the list of TODOs that were loaded.
+/// Simple returns hello list of TODOs that were loaded.

 function listTasks(req, res, next) {
-    // Restify currently has a bug which doesn't allow you to set default headers.
+    // Restify currently has a bug which doesn't allow you tooset default headers.
-    // These headers comply with CORS and allow us to mongodbServer our response to any origin.
+    // These headers comply with CORS and allow us toomongodbServer our response tooany origin.

     res.header("Access-Control-Allow-Origin", "*");
     res.header("Access-Control-Allow-Headers", "X-Requested-With");